Guarantee model responses strictly conform to your JSON schema for reliable, type-safe data structures.

 Structured Outputs supports a JSON Schema subset with specific constraints for performance and reliability.

-Required fields: All schema properties must be marked as required
+Required fields: All schema properties must be marked as required.
+Optional fields are not supported.

 {